Twisted Morava K-theory and E-theory: Twisted Morava E-theory

 \begin{prop} The composite map $\Omega^{\infty}(\pi \circ \varphi_n): K(\Z, n+1) \to GL_1 {K_n}$ is the universal twisting $u$.

 \end{prop}

-Here, the universal twisting of ${K_n}$ arises from that of $K(n)$ and the extension $K(n) \to K_n$.
 The homotopical nontriviality of $\varphi_n$ follows from this Proposition.
 It also says that twisted Morava K-theory is in some sense a reduction of twisted Morava E-theory.
+The proofs of these results occur after Proposition \ref{cotangent_prop}, below.